 The Victorian Neglected Children's Aid Society was established in December, 1894.
 It came into being when prominent child rescuer Selina Sutherland withdrew from the Presbyterian Society for Destitute and Neglected Children (which had been founded in 1893).

-However, there was a very public disagreement in 1894 between Sutherland and the Presbyterian Church, when the General Assembly dictated that the Society would only receive children under legal guardianship.
+In November 1894 Selina Sutherland withdrew from the Presbyterian Society for Destitute and Neglected Children as a result of a public disagreement with the Presbyterian Church.
+The Church's General Assembly had dictated that the Society would only receive children under legal guardianship.
 Sutherland objected to this practice, preferring a system where 'voluntary' placements were possible for families experiencing hardship.
 Parents whose circumstances improved found it extremely difficult to reclaim their children once they had come under the legal guardianship of an agency.

 Sutherland also objected to the directive that the Society give preference to Presbyterian children and board them out only in Presbyterian foster homes.

 On 16 November 1894, Sutherland (and the ladies' committee) resigned from the Presbyterian Society.
 At a public meeting on 7 December, it was resolved to form the Victorian Neglected Children's Aid Society, as a non-denominational child rescue organisation.